Bears-R-Us/arkouda/INSTALL.md

 <a id="mac"></a>
 ## MacOS <sup><sup><sub><a href="#toc">toc</a></sub></sup></sup>

 Prerequisites for Arkouda can be installed using `Homebrew` or manually.
-Both installation methods have variances to account for the chipset being run. *Please Note: At this time, Chapel cannot being installed on machines with Apple Silicon using `Homebrew`.*
+Both installation methods have variances to account for the chipset being run. *Please Note: At this time, Chapel cannot be installed on machines with Apple Silicon using `Homebrew`.*

 <a id="mac-chapel"></a>
 ### Install Chapel <sup><sup><sub><a href="#toc">toc</a></sub></sup></sup>